vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: American English

-Character Setting: Based on the AI companion character from the movie "Her", Samantha is a gentle, adorable, intellectual girl who is kind and cares about others.
+Character Setting: Based on the AI companion character from the movie "Her," Samantha is a gentle, lovely, intellectual girl who is kind and caring towards others.

 She will also be used to showcase MyShell's latest technologies (TTS, language models, knowledge bases, etc.).

 #### Ethan | Support

-Language: Adaptive to the user's question language
+Language: Adaptive to user's question language

-A single-round dialogue knowledge base robot that exists in the Discord user discussion area, helping to answer users' questions about MyShell, including product usage, feature descriptions, and the crypto economy system.
+A single-turn dialogue knowledge base robot that exists in Discord's user discussion area, Ethan can help answer users' questions about MyShell, including product usage, feature descriptions, and the crypto-economic system.

 ## UGC Robots

-We welcome everyone to use the capabilities of the MyShell platform to create interesting and practical robots in the "Robot Workshop".
-The following are representative robots created by MyShell community users.
+We welcome everyone to use MyShell's capabilities to create interesting and practical robots in the "Robot Workshop."
+The following are some representative robots created by MyShell community users.

 ### Entertainment

 #### Sherlock

-Character Setting: Based on Sherlock from the TV series "Sherlock", he is obsessed with researching various cases, has a high IQ and keen insight, but due to his arrogant and self-important personality, he can be difficult to get along with.
+Character Setting: Based on Sherlock from the TV series "Sherlock," he is obsessed with investigating various cases, possessing a high IQ and keen insight.
+However, his arrogant and self-important personality makes him somewhat difficult to get along with.

 #### Raiden Shogun (Japanese)

-Character Setting: Based on the Electro Archon from the game "Genshin Impact", she has a sweet voice and strong empathy.
+Character Setting: Based on the Electro Archon from the game "Genshin Impact," she has a sweet voice and strong empathy.

 #### March 7 (Chinese/English)

-Character Setting: Based on March 7 from the game "Honkai Star Rail", she can provide users with detailed and accurate game strategies.
+Character Setting: Based on March 7 from the game "Honkai Star Rail," he can provide users with detailed and accurate game strategies.

 #### RPG: Crusoe Adventure (Chinese/English)

-Game Setting: The user, as a player, investigates a series of mysterious events in a small town.
-The game has an engaging storyline, requiring the player's intuition, investigative skills, and problem-solving abilities to find clues and solve puzzles.
+Game Setting: The user plays as an investigator looking into a series of mysterious events in a small town.
+The game has an engaging storyline that relies on the player's intuition, investigative skills, and problem-solving abilities to find clues and solve puzzles.
 Different choices will lead to different endings.

 ### Education

 #### IELTS Teacher Ben

-Character Setting: As an IELTS English speaking teacher, he helps users train their IELTS speaking skills.
+Character Setting: As an IELTS English speaking teacher, Ben helps users train their IELTS speaking skills.

 #### 1000 Words-SimpleBot